18th February 2015 (and updated since)

 Last but far from least Claire was non-playing captain of the 2000 Curtis Cup team.
 GB&I lost the match at Ganton GC 10 – 8.

-In June 2006 Claire retired from competitive golf – which for her was County Golf with Warwickshire at the time.
+In June 2006 Claire retired from competitive golf – which at the time was County Golf with Warwickshire.

 However, she was persuaded to come out of retirement by her friend Tracy Atkin in 2012 to play in the Brenda King Foursomes, an England Golf run national competition for senior ladies.
 Tracy and Claire won the competition (Frilford Heath) and successfully defended it in both 2013 (Gog Magog) and 2014 (Minchinhampton).
 They decided to go out at the top and didn’t defend at Coxmoor in 2015.